 Plot: When the old Muppet theater is scheduled to be torn down so a rich oil tycoon (Chris Cooper) can dig for oil, the Muppets get back together.
 With the help of their new friends, Gary (Jason Segal) and his brother Walter (Peter Linz, voice), the Muppets put on one last show to save their theater.

 Jason Segal plays Gary, an upbeat teacher who lives in the small town known as…Smalltown.
 He’s got a girlfriend named Mary (Amy Adams), and a brother Walter, who is actually a puppet, and you guessed it, a huge fan of the Muppets.
-Here’s the problem.
-These guys dominate the first 15-20 minutes of the film, including a huge musical number.
+Here’s the problem: They dominate the first 15-20 minutes of the film, including a huge musical number.
 And like I said, it’s not that these scenes are bad, but they are mediocre.
-I don’t understand why they are getting extended screen time for a film called the Muppets.
+I don’t understand why they are getting extended screen time for a film called The Muppets.
 I really don’t care about Gary and Walter, I’m sorry.
 What really irked me though is once the actual Muppets show up, these characters are still on screen for a fair amount of time.
 That’s really ridiculous.
-Once the Muppets arrive, it’s really time to let them take over the film, yet we are still peppered with Gary and Mary centric musical numbers.
+Once the Muppets arrive, it’s really time to let them take over the film, yet we are still peppered with Gary and Mary-centric musical numbers.
 I want the Muppets!

 Now like I said, every thing involving the Muppets is damn good.
 My favorite part of the film is just gathering up all the Muppets, and seeing what they’ve been up to.
 Fozzie’s (Eric Jacobson, voice) nightclub act is brilliant, Gonzo’s (Dave Goelz, voice) plumbing business is hilarious, and Animal (Eric Jacobson, voice)…well, I’m not going to spoil what Animal’s been up to, but it’s really funny.
 And it’s not just the main Muppets who have their time in the spotlight.
-Muppets like Statler (Steve Whitmire, voice) & Waldorf (Dave Goelz, voice), Beaker (Steve Whitmire, voice), Roowlf (Matt Vogel, voice), they all have awesome moments.
+Muppets like Statler (Steve Whitmire, voice) & Waldorf (Dave Goelz, voice), Beaker (Steve Whitmire, voice) and Roowlf (Matt Vogel, voice) all have awesome moments.
 And as much as I’m complaining about the non-Muppet characters having too many scenes, I don’t feel like any Muppet got short changed.
 Gonzo is really only in two scenes, but they are fantastic scenes.
-Even with limited screen time, every Muppet leaves their mark, and I really appreciated that.
+Even with limited screen time, every Muppet leaves their mark.

-One of the human actors who I did really like though was Chris Cooper as the evil oil tycoon.
+One of the performances I did really like though was Chris Cooper as the evil oil tycoon.
 Cooper was perfect, and this wasn’t just some random cameo, he actually played a key character, so that was fine.

 Rating: 7.5 out of 10 (Very Good)